 Dr. Kiran is currently the Quality Improvement (QI) Program Director and Board Chair for the St. Michael’s Hospital Academic Family Health Team (SMHAFHT).
 She has recently embarked on doing QI research within primary care.
-For example, she is co-leading work to design and test interventions to reduce income-related disparities in cancer screening.
+She is co-leading work to design and test interventions to reduce income-related disparities in cancer screening.

 Dr. Kiran has held numerous advisory roles with local and provincial government.
 Between 2011 and 2012, she was the Provincial Clinical Lead for the Ontario Diabetes Strategy with the Ministry of Health and Long-Term Care.
 She currently serves as a Primary Care Advisor for the Toronto Central Local Health Integration Network.
 In 2013, Dr. Kiran received the CIHR Rising Star Award from the Institute for Health Services and Policy Research.
 In 2015, her article on payment incentives for cancer screening was selected to receive the Outstanding Family Medicine Research Article Award from the College of Family Physicians of Canada.